Points of View Recent Developments in Patient-Reported Outcome (PRO) ―Survey and Analysis Using a Clinical Trial Registry Database―

 By country/region, the number of PRO-related clinical trials has been increasing in every country/region over a five-year period (Fig. 4).
 The United States was the country with the largest number of PRO-related clinical trials, followed by Europe.
 This may be due to the progress in the development of PRO-related guidance and other environments in the United States and Europe.

 In China, the number of PRO-related clinical trials in the last five years was the same as that in Europe, and has been growing rapidly in recent years (Fig. 4).
 This may be due to the increased interest in PROs and the improvement of the environment, as evidenced by the publication of the "Guidelines for the Application of Patient-Reported Outcomes (PROs) to Clinical Trials of Pharmaceuticals" in January 202212), in which PROs are considered to be indicators that reflect improvements in patient quality of life and clinical value.
-On the other hand, the percentage of PRO-related clinical trials itself was notably low and was 3~4 times higher than in other countries/regions (2019~2023: 2.7%, Figure 4), but when limited to Phase 3, the percentage was about 5 points higher as in other countries/regions (2019~2023: 7.5%, no Figure The gap with other countries/regions also narrowed to about twice as much.
+On the other hand, the percentage of PRO-related clinical trials itself was notably low and was 3~4 times higher than in other countries/regions (2019~2023: 2.7%, Figure 4), but when limited to Phase 3, the percentage was about 5 points higher as in other countries/regions (2019~2023: 7.5%, no figure), and the gap with other countries/regions narrowed to about 2 times.
+The gap with other countries/regions also narrowed to about twice as much.
 These results suggest that the proportion of PRO-related clinical trials in Phase 3 is smaller in China and other countries/regions than in other phases.

 In Japan, the percentage of PRO-related clinical trials was similar to that in Europe (Fig. 4), suggesting that the capacity and environment to conduct such trials are in place.

-The percentage of PRO-related clinical trials conducted in multiple countries did not differ significantly among countries and regions, including China (Supplemental 2), suggesting that conducting trials in multiple countries may facilitate the adoption of PROs in accordance with countries and regions where awareness of PROs has been spreading.
+The percentage of PRO-related clinical trials conducted in multiple countries did not differ significantly among countries and regions, including China (Supplemental 2), suggesting that conducting trials in multiple countries may facilitate the adoption of PROs in accordance with countries and regions where PRO awareness is leading.
 On the other hand, the proportion of PRO-related clinical trials in trials conducted only in a single country varied by country/region (Supplement 3).
-Various factors could be considered, such as differences in awareness of PROs in each country and region, differences in the environment for PROs and their use for approval, and differences in disease categories in which clinical trials are more likely to be conducted in each country and region.
-In order to further increase the proportion of PRO-related clinical trials in each country/region, increasing the number of trials in multiple countries and examining measures to accelerate the penetration of PRO into trials in a single country would be important factors to consider.
+Various factors could be considered, such as differences in awareness of PROs in each country and region, differences in the environment for PROs and their use for approval, and differences in disease categories in which clinical trials are likely to be conducted in each country and region.
+In order to further increase the proportion of PRO-related clinical trials in each country/region, increasing the number of trials in multiple countries and considering measures to accelerate the penetration of PRO into trials in a single country would be important factors.

-The results of the survey conducted in this report indicate that the number and percentage of PRO-related clinical trials are increasing in each country and region.
+The results of the survey conducted in this report indicate that the number and percentage of PRO-related clinical trials are increasing in each country and region, but although the overall PRO utilization rate in Japan is similar to that in the United States and Europe, there are still issues to be addressed, such as the utilization rate in single country trials.
 In Japan, the Patient Involvement Guidance5) also states that "the handling of PROs should be considered from the perspective of their actual use in Japan and abroad," and in June 2023, a report entitled "Preparation of PRO Guidelines in Collaboration with Initiatives by Related Academic Societies " 13) was issued, suggesting that PROs should be evaluated in clinical trials that include PROs as part of the evaluation items.
 In June 2023, it was reported that "PRO guidelines will be developed in conjunction with the efforts of related societies "13).
 We expect the number of PRO-related clinical trials to increase as awareness of PROs is further raised and the environment for their implementation and utilization is improved, and we will continue to monitor the trend closely.

 -

-1) Number of reports and countries from which data was obtainedFood and Drug Administration, Guidance for industry: patient-reported outcome measures: use in medical product development to support labeling claims.
+1) PediatricFood and Drug Administration, Guidance for industry: patient-reported outcome measures: use in medical product development to support labeling claims.
 2009.

 -